Nevada Department of Education logo

 2.2 Funds by Type

-AEFLA Federal Funds – Basic Instruction
+AEFLA Federal Funds – Section 231 Basic Instruction

 At least 82.5% of federal funds are awarded for basic instruction.
-All expenditures of federal funds, which may include up to 20% of federal funds for corrections education, must be allowable, reasonable and allocable in compliance with applicable federal and state law and regulations.
+All expenditures of federal funds, which may include up to 20% of federal funds for corrections education, must be allowable, reasonable, and allocable in compliance with applicable federal and state law and regulations.
 AEFLA funds made available for adult education and literacy activities must supplement and not supplant state or local funds expended for adult education and literacy activities.

-AEFLA Federal Funds- IELCE Funds
+AEFLA Federal Funds- Section 243 IELCE Funds

 IELCE funds must be used for IELCE activities only.
-Expenditures of IELCE funds must be allowable, reasonable and allocable in compliance with applicable federal and state law and regulations.
-When necessary the costs may be determined by a reasonable method to determine the portion of costs going to IELCE.
+Expenditures of IELCE funds must be allowable, reasonable, and allocable in compliance with applicable federal and state law and regulations.
+When necessary, the costs may be determined by a reasonable method to determine the portion of costs going to IELCE.
 For example; the proportion of students enrolled in IELCE classes versus regular ABE, ASE, or ELL classes could be used to determine the portion of building costs charged against IELCE funds.
 The method used must be made clear within the budget.

 State Funds

 Approximately $402,000 in state funds are awarded each year and used for part of the state required match.
-All expenditures of state funds must be allowable, reasonable and allocable in compliance with applicable federal and state law and regulations.
+All expenditures of state funds must be allowable, reasonable, and allocable in compliance with applicable federal and state law and regulations.

 Match